menu

 Occupations and Workforce

 Unlike some towns, Coloma isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Coloma are a mix of both white- and blue-collar jobs.
-Overall, Coloma is a town of managers, transportation and shipping workers, and professionals.
-There are especially a lot of people living in Coloma who work in management occupations (29.52%), business and financial occupations (18.08%), and community and social services (13.28%).
+Overall, Coloma is a town of professionals, managers, and construction workers and builders.
+There are especially a lot of people living in Coloma who work in business and financial occupations (29.55%), community and social services (20.45%), and farm management occupations (11.93%).

-Telecommuters are a relatively large percentage of the workforce: 15.87% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Coloma telecommute to their jobs.
+Overall, about 17.61% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle

-Coloma is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Coloma does not have a public transit system used by locals to get to and from work.

 Demographics

 The people who call Coloma home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Coloma residents report their race to be White.
-Important ancestries of people in Coloma include European, German, Italian, French, and Croatian.
+Important ancestries of people in Coloma include European, German, Croatian, Portuguese, and Norwegian.

 The most common language spoken in Coloma is English.
-Other important languages spoken here include Native American languages and Spanish.
+Other important languages spoken here include Spanish and Native American languages.

 Notable & Unique Neighborhood Characteristics